ucb-eecs251b/sp23-labs/lab4-pt1/spec.md

 of the ports of your DFF between the different netlists.

 ***Q7: Estimate the CLK-Q time of your DFF for both the exported CDL and the extracted netlist from xACT.
-Run the provided testbench and solve this question.
 State the load capacitance and rise/fall times you used.***

 You can also extend the given testbench to characterize the setup time of your DFF.
 The measurement can be performed by varying the D-CLK time in the testbench.
 If you start